sebawita/articles/angular-web-and-mobile/angular-web-and-mobile.md

 ### Getting started
 <!--#### Create project-->

-To get started we could either create a new project with a code-sharing structure.
+To get started you could either create a new project with a code-sharing structure.
 Just run `ng new` with **@nativescript/schematics** as the collection.

 Just like this: